Bhattacharya-Lab/SPECS/README.md

 # SPECS
 <b>Superposition-based Protein Embedded CA SC score</b>

 SPECS is a side-chain-orientation-included protein model-native similarity metric for improved evaluation of protein structural models.
-SPECS stands for <b>S</b>uperposition-based <b>P</b>rotein <b>E</b>mbedded <b>C</b>A <b>S</b>C score.
+SPECS stands for <b>Superposition-based Protein Embedded CA SC score</b>.
 It combines side-chain orientation and global distance based measures in an integrated framework using the united-residue model of polypeptide conformation for computing model-native similarity.
 SPECS captures both global and local quality aspects when evaluating structural similarity and is sensitive to minute variations in side-chain, thereby being a robust evaluation metric covering a wide range of modeling scenarios and various aspects of structural similarity.
 SPECS has the value in (0,1], where 1 indicates a perfect match between two structures.

 ## Requirement
 1. Linux system: SPECS is tested on on x86_64 redhat linux system